 We performed a power calculation by simulating the effects of interest based on LIFE-Adult baseline data and previous studies.
 All code can be found on https://github.com/fBeyer89/VRF-and-progression-of-WML.

 We simulated individual data points based on three components: cross-sectional variation, longitudinal variation and error terms.
-We based the cross-sectional variation on the baseline associations of age, gender, systolic blood pressure (SBP), WHR with WML in LIFE-Adult participants over 50 years.
+We based the cross-sectional variation on the baseline associations of age, gender, systolic blood pressure (SBP), WHR with WMH in LIFE-Adult participants over 50 years.
 We used systolic blood pressure but effects have been shown to be similar or more pronounced for DBP.
-First, we fitted the predictors to the baseline WML load using a log-linked GLM from the Gamma family.
+First, we fitted the predictors to the baseline WMH load using a log-linked GLM from the Gamma family.